medic/medic-docs/development/workflow.md

 #### Nothing

-If an issue has no status label at all then it needs to be triaged to work out the scheduled and priority.
+If an issue has no status label at all then it needs to be triaged to work out the schedule and priority.

 #### 1 - Triaged